Benoit-Gaumard/BlogRoll/README.md

 # BlogRoll

-A curated list of AWESOME blogs, videos, tutorials, code, tools & scripts, related to the design and implementation of solutions in Microsoft Azure.
+A curated list of  blogs, videos, tutorials, code, tools & scripts, related to the design and implementation of solutions in Microsoft Azure.

 This list contains anything that can help with your **Microsoft Azure architecture** and quickly get you up and running when designing, planning, and implementing services that empower organisations around the planet to achieve more.